Arcan-Tech/arcan-docs/docs/architectural_smells.md

 The detection of Cyclic Dependency (CD) in Arcan is done using the [dependency graph](glossary.md#dependency-graph) of the system that we are analysing, i.e., the graph representation of the system's architectural components and dependencies.

 CD is detected on both [units](glossary.md#unit) and [containers](glossary.md#container) (e.g., classes and packages in Java).
 A cycle is detected whenever two or more architectural components depend upon each other in a cycle.
 Arcan detects CD on different types of components and uses well-known cycle detection algorithm to identify components that belong to the same cycles.
-The algorithms supported by Arcan are
+The algorithms supported by Arcan are:

 - **Sedgewick-Wayne** algorithm, a simple DFS-based algorithm to detect cycles.
 More information [here](https://sedgewick.io/books/algorithms/).
 This is the default implementation used by Arcan.
 - **Tarjan's strongly connected components** (SCC) algorithm.
 You can find more [here](https://epubs.siam.org/doi/10.1137/0201010)
 - **Laval-Falleri's shortest cycles** algorithm.
 You can find more [here](https://link.springer.com/chapter/10.1007/978-3-642-21952-8_19).
 This is the default implementation used by Arcan for Layered Cyclic Dependencies.